How To Consume Medical Marijuana?Green Relief Health Admin

 A study done by UCLA reported that, “the accumulated weight of evidence implies far lower risks for pulmonary complications of even regular heavy use of marijuana compared with the grave pulmonary consequences of tobacco.”

-Now this does not mean that there are zero risks associated with smoking marijuana, but it does mean that if you consume medical marijuana in Maryland the adverse effects appear to be lower than smoking tobacco.
+Now this does not mean that there are zero risks associated with smoking marijuana, but it does mean that if you consume medical marijuana in Maryland or Delaware the adverse effects appear to be lower than smoking tobacco.

 Onset: The onset of consuming marijuana in a vaporized form is within seconds.

 Duration: Like when you smoke marijuana, the effects generally last between 1-3 hours and will typically have a peak effect about 30 minutes after vaporizing the cannabis.